DemystData/code-kata/README.md

 The goal of the project is to build a command line tool.

-Using Scala (and SBT), write a command line tool that consumes the API at <https://api.ipify.org/?format=json> and returns just the IP address part of it.
+Using Go, write a command line tool that consumes the first `10` `even` numbered TODO's in most performant way.

+- TODO at index 1 can be accessed at: <https://jsonplaceholder.typicode.com/todos/1>

+- TODO at index 2 can be accessed at: <https://jsonplaceholder.typicode.com/todos/2>

 Ensure you are submitting the code along with cli.